-On Saturday, 22 June 2024, the University hosted its annual Alumni Gala Dinner.
-Over a hundred alumni and their guests returned to campus for the event, celebrating and acknowledging their contributions to CCCU since graduation.
+On 22 June 2024, CCCU hosted its yearly Alumni Gala Dinner, drawing more than a hundred alumni and their companions back to the campus.
+The occasion served to acknowledge and celebrate their post-graduation contributions to the university.

 The main event of the Alumni Gala Dinner is the Alumni Awards ceremony, with this year seeing the most awards given to date, including Lorna Daymond (Certificate of Education, 1965), who was presented with the bespoke Alumni Vice Chancellor’s Award.
 Lorna is recognised for years of support for the University, bringing the founding members together, and diligently administering the Founders’ Prize since its inception in 2012.
 Her dedication is evident in the numerous returns she has made to Canterbury campus, each time taking great care to ensure the smooth running of the presentation ceremonies and partaking in fundraising efforts.